ErissonAndrade/ErissonAndrade/README.md

 👋 Hello, I'm Erisson Andrade!

-👨‍💻 Full Stack Developer | JavaScript Enthusiast
+👨‍💻 Full Stack Developer

-💼 Seeking my first opportunity as a developer

 🌟 Skills:
-- JavaScript (ES6+)
+- JavaScript
 - React.js
+- Node.js
 - Express.js
 - MongoDB
-- Jest (Unit Testing)
+- MySQL
-- C# .NET (Basic Knowledge)
+- Unit Testing(Jest)
+- C#(.NET Core)

 🔧 I have a background in Mechanical Engineering and Teaching, but I'm passionate about transitioning to the world of software development.
 I enjoy building robust and scalable applications with a focus on back-end development.